What is an ERP Vendor and How is it Different From an ERP Partner?

 In the context of an ERP project, your partner is the renovation expert.
 They’ll leverage their experience to design and implement a solution that accomplishes your business goals.
 And over time, your ERP partner will provide ongoing support and help you build out the system as the need arises.

 Where it’s necessary, they’ll source the best third-party solutions that meet your requirements to round out the solution.
-In the SAP Business One space, these are called Software Solution Partners (SSPs) – another part of your external stakeholder group.
+These solutions go by different names – in the SAP Business One space, these are called Software Solution Partners (SSPs).
+In the NetSuite world, they're called SuiteApps.
+Whatever the name, they're another part of your external stakeholder group.
 Your ERP partner is responsible for managing the relationship between you, the vendor and third-party providers.
 This can be a significant advantage – if you’re dealing directly with the vendor, you’re likely to be lost in a sea of customers.
 The right partner will have strong ties with the vendor, allowing them to advocate for you.

 Why is a strong ERP partner so important?